Domino tilings of cylinders: the domino group and connected components under flips: Introduction

 \begin{theo} Let $\cD$ be a regular quadriculated disk containing a $2\times 3$ rectangle.
 Then there exists $M$ (depending on $\cD$ only) such that for all $N \in \NN$ and for all $\bt_0, \bt_1 \in \cT(\cR_N)$ if $\Tw(\bt_0) = \Tw(\bt_1)$ then $\bt_0 \ast \bt_{\nvert,M} \approx \bt_1 \ast \bt_{\nvert,M}$. \end{theo}

-This result can probably be improved in several ways, such as providing an estimate for $M$ (following the proof gives us at best a bad but correct value for $M$).
-More generally, it seems to be important to decide whether the domino group $G_{\cD}$ is hyperbolic (see Remark \ref{remark:hyperbolic}).
+There are several ways in which it would be desireable to improve this result, such as providing an estimate for $M$ (following the proof gives us at best a crude estimate for $M$, and the computations seem daunting even for small examples).
+We do not try to state or prove a related result for irregular disks; the proof of Theorem \ref{theo:M} suggests that we should decide whether the domino group $G_{\cD}$ is hyperbolic (see Remark \ref{remark:hyperbolic}).

-The consequenced of regularity will be further explored in a companion paper (still in preparation at the time of this writing).
-Here we provide a sample.
+The consequences of regularity are further explored in other papers; here we provide a sample.
 Given a cubiculated region $\cR$, we consider random tilings $\bT$ of $\cR$ (i.e., random variables $\bT: \Omega \to \cT(\cR)$).
 Such random tilings are assumed to be chosen uniformly in $\cT(\cR)$.
-Notice, however, that there are significant difficulties in implementing such random variables (with practical computer programs and correct probability distribution).
+There are significant difficulties in implementing such random variables (with practical computer programs and correct probability distribution).
 In a related vein, even giving a good estimate for $|\cT(\cR)|$ (where $\cR$ a large box) is an open problem.